 At the same time, an ever-widening web of stakeholders across sectors, levels of government and regions, together with complex funding structures like public-private partnerships for large infrastructure projects, have made such projects harder to manage and good results harder to come by.

-In The Governance Report 2016, authors from the Hertie School of Governance and the Organisation for Economic Co-operation and Development clearly show that big spending is not an automatic recipe for high quality infrastructure, built on time and on budget.
+In The Governance Report 2016, authors from the Hertie School and the Organisation for Economic Co-operation and Development clearly show that big spending is not an automatic recipe for high quality infrastructure, built on time and on budget.
 Good management and delivery of projects through better governance improves efficiency and keeps planners from underestimating risks and overestimating the benefits.

 A profound factor in the success of the Gotthard tunnel was the wealth of expertise in managing such infrastructure projects – especially in tunnel construction.
 Both at the institutional level – from the federal audit office to the transport ministry, and on the ground, where civil engineer Renzo Simoni headed the company AlpTransit from 2008 until completion, experts in rail and tunnel construction were at the helm.